 Department of Pharmaceutics, Daqing Campus of Harbin Medical University, Daqing, China

-Citation: Diang L. Importance of Drug Delivery and Formulation in Modern Medicine.
+Citation: Diang L. Nanoparticle Synthesis: Advancements and Applications in Various Technologies.
 RRJ Pharm Nano.
-2023;11:005.
+2023;11:007.

 Copyright: © 2023 Diang L. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Visit for more related articles at Research & Reviews: Journal of Pharmaceutics and Nanotechnology

 Nanoparticles are tiny particles with a size range of 1-100 nanometers, which makes them highly useful in various fields such as medicine, electronics, and energy.
 Nanoparticle synthesis involves the creation and manipulation of nanoparticles, and it has become a rapidly advancing field of research in recent years.